 4. Antimicrobial or Odor-Resistant Coatings

-Some mats come treated with antimicrobial coatings or are made from naturally odor-resistant materials to prevent bacteria buildup.
+Some mats are treated with antimicrobial coatings or made from naturally odor-resistant materials to prevent bacterial buildup.
 This is especially helpful for households with kids, pets, or high humidity.
 Bamboo, rubber, and synthetic blends often offer this feature, and organic cotton options may provide natural resistance without chemical additives.
-Just be sure to check for third-party certifications if you’re looking for chemical-free options.
+This feature is essential for households with kids, pets, or high humidity.

 5. Memory Foam Cushioning